Mountain View High School (Idaho): Athletics

-Mountain View competes in the IHSAA Class 5A, for the largest schools in the state, and is a member of the Southern Idaho Conference (5A) (SIC).
+Mountain View competes in the IHSAA Class 5A, for the largest schools in the state, and is a member of the Southern Idaho Conference 6A (SIC).
 In 2012, Mountain View had the largest enrollment in the state, followed by neighboring Rocky Mountain.

 The Stinky Sneaker

-The Stinky Sneaker- a rivalry basketball game between MVHS and Meridian High school.
-The biggest high school sporting event in the state of Idaho.
-Its a spirit competition with 3 categories for the judges; Spirit, sportsmanship, and decorations...
+The Stinky Sneaker is a rivalry basketball game between MVHS and Meridian High School.
+It is a spirit competition with 3 categories: spirit, sportsmanship, and decorations.